 This year, the Ontario Caregiver Coalition is highlighting three generations of caregivers:

 - Young caregivers.
 Close to 500,000 family caregivers in Ontario who are between 15 and 24 years old.
 Many are even younger.

 - ‘Sandwich’ generation caregivers, who provide care for both their aging parents and their own children.

 - Elderly caregivers.
 Nearly 375,000 caregivers in Ontario are 65 years and older.

-CMHA recognizes that caregiving is a specific role with unique challenges and solutions.
+CMHA recognizes that care giving is a specific role with unique challenges and solutions.
 Many caregivers feel socially isolated and may need care and support.
-CMHA Thunder Bay offers Family Mental Health Series, this education and support series is for family and friends of individuals with lived experience of mental illness.
-Learn more about mental health recovery and how you can support your relative while taking care of yourself.
-Trained facilitators provide information and education on the concepts of mental health recovery, barriers to recovery, the power of hope, the role of the family, relationship and communication building, creating a nurturing environment and self-care for the caregiver.
-This has both an education and support group component.
-Register early as space is limited at www.thunderbay.cmha.ca/events or contact Joanne Otte at 683-4952.
-Next session starts April 18, 2018, for 10 weeks.
+CMHA Thunder Bay offers education and support services for family and friends of individuals with lived experience of mental illness.
+The 10-week workshop is designed for you to learn more about mental health recovery and how you can support your relative while taking care of yourself.
+Our next Family Mental Health Series starts on April 17 and pre-registration is required.
+If interested, please call JoAnne Books at 683-4952.

 To raise awareness about the importance of caregivers, members of the public are encouraged to share messages of support on social media using the hashtag #thxcaregivers or sign an online thank you card for caregivers.